 The liability in respect of gratuity and other post-employment benefits is calculated using the Projected Unit Credit Method and spread over the period during which the benefit is expected to be derived from employees' services.

-Actuarial losses/gains comprising of experience adjustments and effects of changes in actuarial assumptions are recognised in other comprehensive income in the year in which they are re-measured.
+Remeasurement of defined benefit plans comprising of experience adjustments and the effects of changes in actuarial assumptions are recognised in other comprehensive income in the year in which they are remeasured.